UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/Terraform/usage.md

 # Usage

 ---
-You can use the Terraform plug-in to execute any terraform script related to the AWS cloud services.
+You can use the Terraform plug-in to execute any terraform script related to the AWS, GCP and Azure Cloud Services.

 ## **Prerequisites:**